Plumsail/helpdesk-docs/source/Getting Started/Quick HelpDesk configuration.rst

 HelpDesk has a place for storing contact details of your customers or agents.
 There are three types of contacts:

+Agent
-#.
-Agent - SharePoint user that processes tickets.
+	SharePoint user that processes tickets.

+Member
-#.
-Member - SharePoint user that creates tickets.
+	SharePoint user that creates tickets.

+End-User
-#.
-End-User - user without a SharePoint account that creates tickets by
+	User without a SharePoint account that creates tickets by email.
-   email.

 If user sends email messages to HelpDesk, it creates a contact for such user automatically, but for agents you need to create contacts manually.